cloudnative-pg/cloudnative-pg/docs/src/cluster_conf.md

 for part of the internal activities.
 Ephemeral volumes exist for the sole duration of a pod's life, without persisting across pod restarts.

-### Volume for temporary storage
+# Volume Claim Template for Temporary Storage

-An ephemeral volume used for temporary storage.
-By default an `emptyDir` volume is used.
-To configure the volume use the `.spec.ephemeralVolumeSource` field in the cluster spec.

-This simple example shows how to set a `1Gi` ephemeral volume.
-Set the `storageClassName` to something available on your Kubernetes cluster.
+The operator uses  by default an `emptyDir` volume, which can be customized by using the `.spec.ephemeralVolumesSizeLimit field`.
+This can be overridden by specifying a volume claim template in the `.spec.ephemeralVolumeSource` field.

+In the following example, a `1Gi` ephemeral volume is set.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1